codebytes/dotnet-configuration-in-depth/slides/Slides.md

 <div>

 - Typically used to override settings found in appsettings.json or user secrets
-- the : delimieter doesn't work for Hierarchical data on all platforms
+- the : delimiter doesn't work for Hierarchical data on all platforms
-- the `__` delimieter is used instead of `:`
+- the `__` delimiter is used instead of `:`

 </div>
 <div>